SFDO-Community/GrassrootsSurveySalesforcePackage/README.md

 ### Project Vision (Please make this your first task as a team)
 What will your project try to accomplish.
 How will you contribute your work to the greater ecosystem?

+Refactor the current survey mobile app to function more generic and allow for users to quickly and declaratively configure surveys for their needs.
+Simple and generic is key.
+The app will not require development on the React or Auth0 platform.

 ### Project Resources
 Research information can be found in the repository Wiki URL TBD:
 *

 ### Project Team Accomplishments
 What were you able to accomplish during the February 2021 Sprint?
+* Elaborated on mobile app architecture
+* Defined new Personas
+* Defined new User Stories
+* Identified mobile app future roadmap items
+* Improved installation documentation

 ### Future Contributions (AKA what were you unable to finish at the Sprint)
 What work still needs to be done before your work can be contributed back into the greater ecosystem?